 The location of the OBD port varies from make and model, but is typically fund in one of the locations shown below:

 When installing the AutoPi, always make sure that your device faces upwards.
 The logo needs to face the sky, due to the GPS antenna in the AutoPi Telematics Unit, otherwise there is a chance you won’t have a good GPS signal.

 Once connected to the WiFi hotspot, you need to configure your APN settings for the sim card inserted.
 To do so, go to my.autopi.io.
 Click on the "Go local" button in the bottom.
-This will connect you to the local device and you should see a screen like shown on the right.
+This will connect you to the local device and you should see a screen like shown in the bottom image .
 This will indicate that you are connected to the local device and you can go ahead and login.
 No username/password needed.